jacekslaby/saas/k-repository-it/README.md

 # K-Repository schemas (PoC)

 The K-Repository IT provides a logic to execute Integration Tests (IT) of K-Repository.
+Using docker-compose it sets up:
+- Kafka (zookeeper + broker + schema registry)
+- required Avro schemas (k-repository-schemas) in schema registry
+- and a tested instance of K-Repository.

-Using docker-compose it sets up a Kafka (broker+zookeeper+schema registry + k-repository-schemas), k-repository and runs end-to-end scenarios defined in Cucumber.
+Afterwards it runs end-to-end scenarios defined in Cucumber.

 ## Getting Started